bormaxi8080/osint-timeline/DRAFT.md

 django-webhook - Django webhooks triggered on model changes: https://github.com/danihodovic/django-webhook

+Cerberus is a lightweight and extensible data validation library for Python: https://github.com/pyeve/cerberus

-Omniscient.js - A library providing an abstraction for React components that allows for fast top-down rendering embracing immutable data for js: https://github.com/omniscientjs/omniscient
+Omniscient.js - a library providing an abstraction for React components that allows for fast top-down rendering embracing immutable data for js: https://github.com/omniscientjs/omniscient

 ----